-- 2. In individuals with impaired LV function (LVEF less than 50%) for primary prevention of sudden cardiac death due to malignant ventricular arrythmias. - II.
-Based upon our criteria and assessment of the peer-reviewed literature, the use of a subcutaneous ICD has been medically proven to be effective and, therefore, is considered medically appropriate for patients who have met the criteria for ICD implantation and who meet ALL of the following criteria: - A. Have a contraindication to a transvenous ICD due to ONE OR MORE of the following: - 1. lack of adequate vascular access; - 2. compelling reason to preserve existing vascular; - 3. history of need for explanation of a transvenous ICD due to a complication, with ongoing need for ICD therapy; - B. have no indication for anti-bradycardia pacing; - C. do not have ventricular arrhythmias that are known or anticipated to respond to anti-tachycardia pacing. - III.
-Based upon our criteria and assessment of the peer-reviewed literature, use of an ICD has not been medically proven to be effective and, therefore, is considered investigational in primary prevention for patients who have ANY of the following: - A. had an acute MI (e.g., less than 40 days before ICD treatment); - B. had a cardiac revascularization procedure in the past three (3) months (coronary artery bypass graft or percutaneous transluminal coronary angioplasty) unless a separate indication for permanent pacemaker implantation exists; - C. NYHA Class IV heart failure, unless: - 1.
-Patient is eligible to receive a combination cardiac resynchronization therapy (CRT) ICD device; - 2.
-Patient is awaiting heart transplantation; - 3.
-A left ventricular assist device (LVAD) is being used as destination therapy; - D. an expected life expectancy of less than one year, even if meet ICD implantation criteria; - E. incessant VT or VF (e.g., hemodynamically stable VT or VF continuing for hours); - F. significant psychiatric illnesses that may be aggravated by device implantation or that may preclude systematic follow-up; - G. VF or VT is due to a reversible cause (i.e., severe electrolyte disturbance, drug induced torsades de pointes, acute re-perfused MI with preserved ejection fraction); - H. No structural heart disease and is a candidate for ablation. - IV.
-Based upon our criteria and the lack of peer-reviewed literature, the use of a substernal implantable cardioverter-defibrillator systems has not been medically proven to be effective and, therefore, is considered investigational.
+- A. Primary prevention for individuals who have ANY of the following: - 1.
+An acute MI (e.g., less than 40 days before ICD treatment); - 2.
+Cardiac revascularization procedure in the past 90 days (coronary artery bypass graft or percutaneous transluminal coronary angioplasty) unless a separate indication for permanent pacemaker implantation exists; - 3.
+NYHA Class IV heart failure, unless: - a.
+Patient is eligible to receive a combination cardiac resynchronization therapy (CRT) ICD device; - b.
+Patient is awaiting heart transplantation; - c.
+A left ventricular assist device (LVAD) is being used as destination therapy; - 4.
+An expected life expectancy of less than one year, even if they meet ICD implantation criteria; - 5.
+Incessant VT or VF: Defined as hemodynamically stable VT or VF continuing for hours; - 6.
+Significant psychiatric illnesses that may be aggravated by device implantation or that may preclude systematic follow-up; - 7.
+VF or VT is due to a reversible cause (i.e., severe electrolyte disturbance, drug induced torsades de pointes, acute re-perfused MI with preserved ejection fraction); - 8.
+No structural heart disease and is a candidate for ablation.

+IV.
+Substernal implantable cardioverter-defibrillator systems hare considered investigational.